CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/03_getting_started.md

 ```
 As a user
 In order to know how much money I have available
-I would like the ATM to displays my available balance
+I would like the ATM to displays my balance
 ```

 ## First test